przemyslslaw/przemyslslaw.github.io/_pages/about.md

 My research contributes statistical methods to understand and augment social intelligence in the systems of our information society.
 The ambition of my research is to develop a mathematical understanding of fundamental social processes and to design **fair and efficient social** computing systems.

-Research areas: *computational social science, machine learning, fairness, social media, social networks, causality*.
+Research areas: *fair and explainable machine learning, computational social science, social media, social networks, causality*.

 <!--
 News